ceos-seo/data_cube_notebooks/docs/datacube_install.md

 >	This occurrs when PostgreSQL is incorrectly configured.
 Open your pg_hba.conf file and check that the local connection authenticates using the md5 method.
 If you are trying to connect to a remote database (e.g. using PGAdmin3 from a host machine when the Data Cube is on a guest VM) then a new entry will be required to allow non local connections.
 More details can be found on the [PostgreSQL documentation](https://www.postgresql.org/docs/9.5/static/auth-pg-hba-conf.html).

 ---

+Q:
+ >Can the Data Cube be accessed from R/C++/IDL/etc.?

+A:
+>This is not currently directly supported, the Data Cube is a Python based API.
+The base technology managing data access PostgreSQL, so theoretically the functionality can be ported to any language that can interact with the database.
+An additional option is just shelling out from those languages, accessing data using the Python API, then passing the result back to the other program/language.

+---

+Q:
+ >Does the Data Cube support *xyz* projection?

+A:
+>Yes, the Data Cube either does support or can support with minimal changes any projection that rasterio can read or write to.

+---

+Q:
+ >I want to store more metadata that isn't mentioned in the documentation.
+Is this possible?

+A:
+>This entire process is completely customizable.
+Users can configure exactly what metadata they want to capture for each dataset - we use the default for simplicities sake.

+---

+Q:
+ >Does ingestion handle preprocessing or does data need to be processed before ingestion?

+A:
+>The ingestion process is simply a reprojection and resampling process for existing data.
+Data should be preprocessed before ingestion.

+---